 With regard to teaching duties (if applicable), you should include a self-assessment of the impact of your work on students.

-*Please note, the personal statement has a limit of 1,000 words.
+*Please note, the personal statement has a word limit of 1,000 words.

 If you choose to provide Contextual Factors which include health-related matters, the Faculty Committee assessing your application may refer you to Occupational Health, in order to obtain specialist medical advice about the impact of these matters on your duties.
-It is important to note that providing Contextual Factors and/or a COVID Impact Statement will not have a detrimental effect on any application for promotion, nor will an Occupational Health referral.
+It is important to note that providing Contextual Factors will not have a detrimental effect on any application for promotion, nor will an Occupational Health referral.

-• Professional history, including all current and previous professional appointments held.
-Please include start dates and (where applicable) end dates.
+- Professional history, including all current and previous professional appointments held.
+Please include start dates and end dates (where applicable).

-• Prizes, Awards and Honours, including elections to prestigious professional/scientific bodies, providing the full name of the awarding/electing body and the date (year) of award/election.
+- Prizes, Awards and Honours, including elections to prestigious professional/scientific bodies, providing the full name of the awarding/electing body and the year of award/election.

 In this section, you will be asked to provide information in the following sub-sections:

-• Grants: details of major external grants and contracts awarded (including values and dates), both current and over the last 5 years, together with the names of co-investigators where applicable.
+- Grants: details of major external grants and contracts awarded (including values and dates), both current and over the last 5 years, together with the names of co-investigators where applicable.
+Please note, student awards cannot be classed as grant capture.

-• Talks and Research Associations, including a list of major lectures/seminars, or other research presentations (with month and year), and details of postdoctoral and other researchers, including visiting academics, with whom you are or have been directly associated in the recent past.
+- Talks and Research Associations, including a list of major lectures/seminars, or other research presentations (with month and year), and details of postdoctoral and other researchers, including visiting academics, with whom you are or have been directly associated in the recent past.
+You will also be asked to indicate if you were the keynote/plenary speaker at any of your talks.
+Generally, keynote speeches are considered the primary speech, which sets the central theme of a conference, whereas plenary speeches cover a broad range of topics.
+However, in some disciplines, these terms keynote and plenary may be used interchangeably.

 Publications